rbkgarcia/Tic-Tac-Toe-game/README.md

 This game is played on a grid that is three squares by three squares, where player one uses x's.
 Player two uses o's.

-The purpose of creating this program was to practice the uses of clases, and loops in phyton.
+The purpose of creating this program was to practice the uses of clases, and loops in Python.

 # Development Environment